 From a browser of your choice, enter http://<server-ip-address>:8008.
 Enter the credentials to log in.
 The username will be admin, and the password will be the password that you reset during the installation steps above.

 Go to Settings -> Licenses and click Upload File.
-Select the license file and click Upload.
+Select the license file, enter the passkey that you copied, and click Upload.

 3.4 Configure the backup server in ZMC